-This year more than ever, so many of us are questioning whether we belong in the classroom (or more accurately, on Zoom).
+This year more than ever, so many of us are questioning whether we belong in the classroom.
 Teachers are leaving the profession at a record rate.
 They’re exploring other job opportunities.
 But in most cases, it’s not because of the kids or the actual teaching.
 It’s because of everything else.
 It’s a feeling captured brilliantly in this Reddit user’s “Door Principle.”

 What is the Door Principle?